davepinch/pinchy.cc/content/topics/geology/vashon-glaciation/en.wikipedia.org.snippet-the-advance-1-1.md

 ---
 title: >-
-  19,000 years ago marks the approximate time when glaciers crossed the present-day Canada–United States border into Western Washington, which is generally considered to be the beginning of the Vashon Glaciation.
-"Strike a path to Jasper": "This southern part of the Cordilleran Ice Sheet is called the Puget Lobe."
+  19,000 years ago marks the approximate time when glaciers crossed the present-day Canada–United States border into Western Washington, which is generally considered to be the beginning of the Vashon Glaciation. strike a path to jasper: "This southern part of the Cordilleran Ice Sheet is called the Puget Lobe."
 citation: >-
   Wikipedia contributors.
 (2023, September 1).
 Vashon Glaciation.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved October 29, 2023, from https://en.wikipedia.org/w/index.php?title=Vashon_Glaciation&oldid=1173256110
 from: Vashon Glaciation (en.wikipedia.org)